The Leader’s Way

 Bold Reimagination Together

 The Leader’s Way is a pilgrimage for the soul, a hope-filled laboratory for experimentation, and a daring incubator for new possibilities in ministry.
 We seek clergy leaders eager to stand courageously at the intersection of faithfulness and innovation in the service of creating more vibrant Christian communities.
-Employing an adaptive leadership framework, distinguished Yale faculty will help Fellows mine our theological past and present for resources that can inspire us to meet today’s challenges in fresh ways.
+Distinguished Yale faculty will help Fellows mine our theological past and present for resources that can inspire us to meet today’s challenges in fresh ways.
 By the end of the residential component of the program, each Fellow will have identified an innovative project he or she wishes to pursue to help propel the parish and/or larger community.
 Peer groups and mentors will support Fellows personally and professionally in addressing this challenge by applying the learnings from the program.

 Personal Spiritual Pilgrimage